akshay-varshney/akshay-varshney/README.md

 <li>Besides Coding: I like Music 🎵 , Cooking 🧑‍🍳 , and Sleeping 😴💤 </li>
-<li> I’m looking to collaborate on a few projects.
+<li> I’m looking for awesome developers to collaborate/contribute on few projects.
 If you are passionate then do connect with me.</li>
 <br>
 <h3> Connect with Me:</h3>
 <a href="https://twitter.com/akshayvarshney6" rel="nofollow">